assimalign/azure-bicep-common/README.md

 3. Import the Github Repository into an Azure DevOps repository
 4. Using the existing `azure-pipeline.yml` create a new build pipeline and run it
+   - NOTE: The deployment can take up to an hour.